 Petting zoos are a quintessential childhood experience, but the kind that pops up at pumpkin patches next to the mall leave something to be desired.

-For the best petting zoo experience, check out these options across California.
-We ranked them based on Yelp ratings, but they each have something unique to offer that you and your little ones will love.
+We ranked these California petting zoos based on Yelp ratings, but they each have something unique to offer that you and your little ones will love.

 Who's ready to feed a zebra?

 15. Montebello Barnyard Zoo